Mgamerz/MassEffectModManager/documentation/merge_mods.md

-# Merge mods - Creating an .m3m file
+# Mergemods - Creating an .m3m file

-Merge mods, or .m3m mods, are a modding format unique to M3 that allow direct property updates to basegame package files.
-Rather than shipping, for example, an entire SFXGame.pcc file with your edits, with merge mods you can ship a small .m3m file that contain only the values you want to change.
+Mergemods, or .m3m mods, are a modding format unique to M3 that allow direct property updates to basegame package files.
+Rather than shipping, for example, an entire SFXGame.pcc file with your edits, with mergemods you can ship a small .m3m file that contain only the values you want to change.
 This way, a user can install several different mods that target different parts of SFXGame.pcc and other basegame files without the need for patches or other compatibility problems.
+Merge

-The merge mod system is interwoven into the moddesc.ini system, and can take full advantage of the alternates system.
+The mergemod system is interwoven into the moddesc.ini system, and can take full advantage of the alternates system.

 An .m3m mod is created by M3 from a user-created .JSON file.
 This .JSON file, hereafter referred to as the manifest file, contains information on which game, which file, and which properties will be updated.
 The manifest file may also contain references to other assets or scripts you would like to have included in your mod.
 Your manifest file is compiled with all referenced assets to create a binary .m3m file, which is what you distribute to users in your mod.
 This page outlines the .JSON file format to create an .m3m mod.